 Herbal Medicines: Unsure.
 All herbals are categorized by the FDA as having insufficient data to ensure safety and efficacy.

 Butterbur.
 While there were several papers published indicating that butterbur is useful in migraine, allergy and migraine associated vertigo, we don't find it effective at all in our patients.
 This differs from recommendations of those who generally favor alternative medication, e.g (Schiapparelli, Allais et al. 2010; Holland et al, 2012).
 There may some harm as well, as it may be carcinogenic.
+The marketing is a little suspicious as well (see this story).
 There is also no real benefit.
 It appears to us that the studies of this drug were mainly funded by the drug maker.
-Not recommended
+Not recommended.

 Caffeine-containing herbs.
 Used for migraine to cause vasoconstriction.
 We see no point in using a herbal preparation for this purpose when there are better standardized preparations.
 Not recommended